Thursday, 30 June 2005

 4. Susan Orlean, The Orchid Thief

-5. A. M. Homes (American writer compared to F. Scott Fitzgerald)
+5. A. M. Homes, This Book Will Save Your Life (American writer compared to F. Scott Fitzgerald)

 7. Salman Rushdie, Midnight's Children; The Moor's Last Sigh